 - Was the landscape architect amenable to correcting mistakes, if any, at the end of the makeover?

 Receiving answers to such questions could be your first lead in your quest to hire a landscape architect.
-Don't underestimate the importance of "personality" questions.
-Remember, you're going to be seeing so much of these people that, after a while, you'll have to remind yourself they're not family members!
+Don't underestimate the importance of personality questions.
+Remember, you're going to be seeing so much of these people that, after a while, you may have to remind yourself they're not family members.

 Finding a landscape architect through the grapevine is probably the ideal.
 But what if word of mouth yields no leads?
-Well, the Web increasingly provides a nice alternative.
+Well, the internet increasingly provides a nice alternative.

-A similar function is served by the Service Magic Web site.
+A similar function is served by the Service Magic website.
 These professionals are prescreened, but you'll have to check their credentials on your own.
-Here's how to navigate, once on their Web site, to find a landscape architect or contractor:

-Whether you find landscape architects through the grapevine or through the Web, your next step will be to telephone them.
-Draw up a list of questions ahead of time.
+Before you get in touch, draw up a list of questions.
 The questions should reflect what you want to see a landscape architect achieve in your yard.
-Trust your instincts as you reflect upon such a telephone interview afterwards:
+Trust your instincts afterward.

 - Was the representative courteous and informative?